dtjohnso/dtjohnso.github.com/_posts/2016-08-16-preachers-publishers-and-plagiarism.markdown

 title: "Preachers, Publishers, and Plagiarism"
 date: 2016-08-16 11:57
 comments: true
+category: Theology
-categories: [Preaching, Books, Exegesis, Writing]
+tags: [Preaching, Books, Exegesis, Writing]
 description: Just yesterday, a plagiarism incident was exposed that should cause all Christ's church to pause and lament.
 ---